 Action block

-Action blocks are ideal for any custom action you want users to perform in the resource center.
+Action blocks are ideal for any custom action you want users to perform in the Resource Center.
 It works similarly to a button in a flow.
-The block’s actions will be performed when a user clicks the block.
+The block’s actions will be executed when a user clicks it.

-You can use an Action block to navigate the user to a page, start a specific flow/checklist, or execute custom JavaScript, which can perform any necessary task.
+You can use an Action block to navigate the user to a page, start a specific flow/checklist, or execute custom JavaScript that performs any necessary task.

 Message block